 If there’s one thing Vermont and New England are known for, it’s their covered bridges.
-In fact, Vermont has more covered bridges per square mile than any other state in the country!
-You’ll find them all over the place, and they’re all unique with their own history and interesting tall tales.
+Vermont has more covered bridges per square mile than any other state in the country!
+You’ll find them all over the place, and they’re all unique with their history and interesting tall tales.

-The Taftsville Covered Bridge in Woodstock is the oldest covered bridge in Windsor County and the second longest covered bridge in the state of Vermont.
+The Taftsville Covered Bridge in Woodstock is the oldest covered bridge in Windsor County and the second-longest covered bridge in Vermont.
 Standing 189 feet long and 200 feet tall, the Taftsville Covered Bridge is right beside the Ottauquechee River and is an iconic tourist attraction in the area.

-The Taftsville Covered Bridge was built in 1836, and its architecture is believed to reflect the covered bridges that can be found in Switzerland.
+The Taftsville Covered Bridge was built in 1836, and its architecture is believed to reflect the covered bridges found in Switzerland.
 Whether you want to experience driving on a covered bridge or park and get an up-close view, both are possible at the Taftsville Covered Bridge.

 As one of the state’s most historic covered bridges, Taftsville Covered Bridge is a must-see for New England history buffs and Swiss or Vermont bridge lovers alike.